 \subsection{The Earth's large-scale structures imaging}

-With the direction reconstruction, the non-uniformity of the angular distribution of the geoneutrino signal can be observed, thereby making it possible to image the large-scale structures of the Earth's interior.
+With directional reconstruction, the non-uniformity in the angular distribution of the geoneutrino signal can be observed, thereby enabling imaging of the large-scale structures of the Earth's interior.
 The process is demonstrated below.

 An Asimov dataset is generated.
-The goeneutrino signal is obtained by subtracting the solar neutrino background from the candidates, as
+The geoneutrino signal is obtained by subtracting the solar neutrino and radioactive backgrounds from the candidates, as

 and its uncertainty is